DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 That's where User-mode Linux saved me.
 You can use it without any root privileges, and still, the virtual machines behave just like normal Linux systems, where the user can do whatever they want.
+Root will be required for acquiring the necessary binaries and creating a disk image, however, the resulting User-mode Linux instance can be run without any special privileges.

-However, the road to getting UML up and running was a little bumpy, as most guides available online are a little bit outdated.
+Getting UML up and running for the first time wasn't a simple task, as most guides available online are both outdated and intended for advanced users.
 The best source of information right now is probably the [Linux Kernel documentation](https://www.kernel.org/doc/html/v5.9/virt/uml/user_mode_linux.html).
 You can also find some advice on the [Virtually Fun](https://virtuallyfun.com/) blog.
 Use the search box to find relevant posts.

-While it's written in a rather beginner-friendly way, it lacks some important information, like how to configure the Linux kernel, how to get fast [Slirp](https://en.wikipedia.org/wiki/Slirp) networking working, or how to install a Linux distro.
+While the official docs are written in a rather beginner-friendly way, they're rather unclear on certain subjects, like how to configure the Linux kernel, how to get fast [Slirp](https://en.wikipedia.org/wiki/Slirp) (the only user-mode networking solution) working, or how to install a Linux distro.
 I wanted to write a guide that's completely beginner friendly.

 ## Compiling the Linux kernel